Goodbye (Feder song)

 "Goodbye" is a song recorded by French DJ and producer Feder featuring the vocals of French singer Anne-Lyse Blanc.
+The song samples the intro riff from "The Bridge Is Broken" by The Dø.
 It first became a chart hit in Turkey, Russia, Ukraine and Romania before it started gaining chart success in France too.
 In spring 2015, the song was released in other European countries and became a top 10 hit in Belgium, Switzerland and Germany.

 Music video

 A music video to accompany the release of "Goodbye" was first released onto YouTube on 27 February 2015 at a total length of three minutes and twenty-four seconds.